Velarization: English

 A common example of a velarized consonant is the velarized alveolar lateral approximant (or "dark L").
-In some accents of English, such as Received Pronunciation and arguably General American English, the phoneme //l// has "dark" and "light" allophones: the "dark", velarized allophone /[ɫ]/ appears in syllable coda position (e.g. in full), while the "light", non-velarized allophone /[l]/ appears in syllable onset position (e.g. in lawn).
+In some accents of English, such as Received Pronunciation and General American English, the phoneme //l// has "dark" and "light" (also called "clear") allophones: the "dark", velarized allophone /[ɫ]/ appears in syllable coda position (e.g. in full), while the "light", non-velarized allophone /[l]/ appears in syllable onset position (e.g. in lawn).
 Other accents of English, such as Scottish English, Australian English, and potentially standard U.S. and Canadian accents, have "dark L" in all positions.